Meraxes: Description

-Meraxes is one of the largest theropods, weighing approximately 4.26 MT.
+The holotype of Meraxes was estimated to weigh approximately 4.26 MT.
 Henderson (2023) listed a body length estimate of 9–10 m, referencing Canale et al. (2022), but also estimated a body length of 10.2–11.6 m using the pelvic area.
 Its skull is 1.27 m long, similar to that of Acrocanthosaurus, which has a skull length of 1.23–1.29 m.

 The shapes and proportions of various bones, including the skull, scapula, metacarpals, ischial shaft, and foot, indicate that Meraxes and Acrocanthosaurus had similar proportions and body size.
 Meraxes possessed reduced forelimbs, an instance of convergent evolution that occurred independently in four different lineages: Carcharodontosauridae, Abelisauridae, Tyrannosauridae, and Alvarezsauridae.
 Additionally, the second toes possess an enlarged claw, almost twice as long as the claw on the fourth toe.